Mephistos-ML/paranmr/docs/source/index.rst

 ``simple_pnmr`` is a python package for working paramagnetic nuclear magnetic resonance (pNMR) data.

-These pages contain the documentation for the ``simple_pnmr`` python package, and its associated command line interface and executable.
+These pages contain the documentation for the ``simple_pnmr`` python package, and its associated command line interface.

 New users
 ^^^^^^^^^